• Skip to primary navigation

 • Add the corn syrup to the sugar and water mixture, but don't stir it.
 Allow it to come to 260F without stirring.
 Remove from heat.

-• Mix together gelatin and ⅓ C water until completely incorporated.
-Add gelatin mix to sugar water and whisk to incorporate.
+Add gelatin mix to sugar syrup and whisk to incorporate.
 It will bubble quite a bit, but continue to whisk until it subsides and the gelatin is dissolved.

 • Whip egg whites in a separate mixing bowl until soft peaks form.
 Slowly drizzle in the sugar mix using the side of the bowl while beating constantly.
 Continue beating on high until mixture looks thick and leaves trails.